About

 Fraud Detection and Network Forensics (Ongoing)

-Python | Statistical Modelling | Network Analysis
+Python | Network Analysis | Behavioural Analytics

 Building a fraud detection and transaction network forensics system using the Elliptic Bitcoin dataset, which contains labelled transaction data (licit vs illicit) together with engineered temporal and structural features.
 The dataset is modelled as a directed transaction graph, where nodes represent entities and edges represent transfers, allowing analysis of how funds propagate through the network over time.